Quantum spin liquid phase in the Shastry-Sutherland model revealed by high-precision infinite projected entangled-pair states

 The Shastry-Sutherland model is an effective model of the layered material SrCu$_2$(BO$_3$)$_2$, which exhibits an extremely rich phase diagram as a function of pressure and magnetic field.
 Motivated by the recent controversy regarding its phase diagram at zero magnetic field, we perform large-scale simulations based on infinite projected entangled-pair states (iPEPS), a two-dimensional tensor network ansatz to represent the ground state directly in the thermodynamic limit.
 By employing the latest optimization techniques, we obtain variational states with lower energy than previous results obtained from other methods.
 Using systematic extrapolations to the exact infinite bond dimension limit, our simulations reveal a narrow quantum spin liquid phase between the plaquette and antiferromagnetic phases in the range $0.785(5) \le J'/J \le 0.82(1)$.

 \emph{Introduction.--} The frustrated compound SrCu$_2$(BO$_3$)$_2$ is arguably one of the most fascinating quantum materials.
 It exhibits extremely rich physics when subjected to pressure and a magnetic field, including an intriguing sequence of magnetization plateaus~\cite{Kageyama99,Onizuka00,Kodama02,Takigawa04,levy08,Sebastian08,Jaime12,takigawa13,matsuda13,shi22, nomura23}, spin supersolid phases~\cite{matsuda13,shi22}, topological excitations~\cite{romhanyi15,mcclarty17}, a critical point at finite temperature~\cite{jimenez21}, and a proximate deconfined quantum critical point (DQCP)~\cite{cui23}.
-As a function of pressure, experiments have identified a phase transition between a dimer phase and a plaquette phase~\cite{waki07,haravifard16,Zayed17,sakurai18,bettler20,guo20,jimenez21}, followed by an antiferromagnetic (AF) phase at higher pressure~\cite{Zayed17,guo20,jimenez21,cui23} with the possibility of a narrow quantum spin liquid or a DQCP in between~\cite{cui23}.
+As a function of pressure, experiments have identified a phase transition between a dimer phase and a plaquette phase~\cite{waki07,haravifard16,Zayed17,sakurai18,bettler20,guo20,jimenez21,guo25}, followed by an antiferromagnetic (AF) phase at higher pressure~\cite{Zayed17,guo20,jimenez21,cui23,guo25}.
+While the possibility of a narrow quantum spin liquid or a DQCP in between the two latter phases has been suggested~\cite{cui23}, the latest specific heat data indicate a first-order phase transition~\cite{guo25}.